 The delegates have an incentive in high-performance due to the network’s ability to replace them if need be.
 There are a small number of block generators and since they’re performing at such efficient levels, it would create a faster internet connection which would cause the data throughput to improve exponentially.

-The DPoS consensus protocol helps ABBC’s mainnet to process up to 5,000 transactions per second, making it one of the fastest blockchains at present.
+The DPoS consensus protocol helps ABBC’s mainnet to process 5,000 transactions per second, making it one of the fastest blockchains at present.
 With an efficient blockchain, more users would be able to use the platform without complication, making ABBC Coin more widely adopted and remain as one of the leading altcoins in the crypto market.